-By Whitney Marris, Trauma Therapist and Director of Practice & System Transformation, and Laura Braden Quigley, Director of Communications and Outreach
+By Whitney Marris, LCSW, Director of Practice & System Transformation, and Laura Braden, Director of Communications

 Trauma-informed conversations create and maintain conditions where participants fully engage with one another with respect, authenticity, and openness.